Antarctica: Demographics

-The first child born in the southern polar region was a Norwegian girl, Solveig Gunbjørg Jacobsen, born in Grytviken on 8 October 1913.
-Emilio Marcos Palma was the first person born south of the 60th parallel south and the first to be born on the Antarctic mainland at the Esperanza Base of the Argentine Army, on 7 January 1978.

-The Antarctic Treaty prohibits any military activity in Antarctica, including the establishment of military bases and fortifications, military manoeuvres, and weapons testing.
-Military personnel or equipment are permitted only for scientific research or other peaceful purposes.
-Operation 90 by the Argentine military in 1965 was conducted to strengthen Argentina's claim in Antarctica.

-Antarctic English, a distinct variety of the English language, has been found to be spoken by people living on Antarctica and the subantarctic islands.

 Politics

 The U.S. delegate Herman Phleger signs the Antarctic Treaty in December 1959.

 Antarctica's status is regulated by the 1959 Antarctic Treaty and other related agreements, collectively called the Antarctic Treaty System.
 Antarctica is defined as all land and ice shelves south of 60° S for the purposes of the Treaty System.
 The treaty was signed by twelve countries, including the Soviet Union, the United Kingdom, Argentina, Chile, Australia, and the United States.
 Since 1959, a further 42 countries have acceded to the treaty.

 Countries can participate in decision-making if they can demonstrate that they do significant research on Antarctica; as of 2022, 29 countries have this 'consultative status'.
 Decisions are based on consensus, instead of a vote.
 The treaty set aside Antarctica as a scientific preserve and established freedom of scientific investigation and environmental protection.
+Several countries with research stations in Antarctica allow their citizens stationed in the continent to vote in their elections.